In the Media

 2015: Cinema Scandinavia:

-Article about Danish films that were at focus at RIFF in 2015.
+Article about Danish films that were in focus at RIFF in 2015.

 Finnish newspaper talks about the festival.
 The article is written in Finnish.